HomomorphicEncryption/SparseLWEkit/README.md

 ## Sparse Secrets

 **Sparse secret** is an umbrella term for several related concepts within the FHE literature and among its many implementations.
-They usually convey the idea of a secret key with a ‘sufficiently small’ publicly-known Hamming weight (number of non-zero values contained inside a vector).
+The idea in common between many of these definitions is a secret key with a ‘sufficiently small’ publicly-known Hamming weight (number of non-zero values contained inside a vector).
-The motivation is always to minimize and/or bound the error growth during FHE computation.
+This type of secret is chosen to minimize and/or bound the error growth during FHE computation.
-We will not try to quantify the smallness of Hamming weights qualifying for the sparse terminology because it is irrelevant to security estimations.
+Here we will not try to quantify what Hamming weight corresponds to a sparse secret, since this is irrelevant to security estimations.

-There are already a few different **variations of sparse secrets**, and many more could be imagined.
+There are already a few different variations of sparse secrets, and many more could be imagined.

-Let's start with traditional (non-sparse) secret keys, there are four main random distributions for their secret coefficients: uniform binary, uniform ternary, discretized Gaussian and uniform.
+We start by describing traditional (non-sparse) secret keys.
+There are four main random distributions used for coefficients of secret keys: uniform binary, uniform ternary, discretized Gaussian and uniform.
-It as natural to design a secret key of size _n_ containing _h_ zeros (public knowledge), where the rest is filled with ones (resp.
-1 and -1), and calling it a sparse binary secret (resp. sparse ternary secret) if _h_ is small enough, or calling it fixed-Hamming-weight binary secret (resp. fixed-Hamming-weight ternary secret).
+It is natural to design a secret key of size n containing h ones (resp.
+1 and -1), with the remaining values being zeros, and calling it a sparse binary secret (resp. sparse ternary secret) if h is small enough, or calling it fixed-Hamming-weight binary secret (resp. fixed-Hamming-weight ternary secret).
 One could define a similar secret with the uniform distribution instead.
-Regarding the choice of a Hamming weight _h_, often in the literature one finds _h = 64_, however, a variety of Hamming weights are considered in practice from 32 up to 1024.

-As mentioned above, there are many **variations of sparse secrets**, for instance:
+A common choice of Hamming weight in the literature is h = 64, however, a variety of Hamming weights are considered in practice from 32 up to 1024.
+As mentioned above, there are many variations of sparse secrets, for instance:
 - a sparse ternary secret could also publicly provide the number of 1s and -1s it holds;
-- a sparse secret could allow any Hamming weight below the threshold _h_;
+- a sparse secret could allow any Hamming weight below the threshold h;
-- ???.

-**Sparse secrets** are defined as those which have a Hamming weight that is sufficiently small.
-Confusingly, ‘sufficiently small’ is defined differently across the literature.
-In order to avoid confusion (hopefully), we consider _sparse secrets to be any publicly-known fixed Hamming weight secrets_, i.e. include the Hamming weight, h, as a parameter.
-To be more precise, in a secret key of size n, exactly h elements will be different from 0 and n-h elements will be equal to 0.

-In the literature, a common choice of Hamming weight is h = 64.
-However, a variety of Hamming weights h are considered from 32 up to 1024.
-It is important to consider the value of the dimension n in relation to h in order to measure the sparsity of a secret.
-Another aim of the project is to increase transparency in parameter selection and cryptanalysis efforts.
-To enable this, we give an overview of where different cryptanalysis work is currently implemented and give justification of how libraries choose parameters with sparse secrets.
+- a sparse secret where each element is sampled from a Gaussian with mean 0 and sigma = 0.01.

 ## Goals